KostasNikolaou23/Optimization/README.md

-All files included in the repository 'Optimization' are projects assigned by my proffesor regarding different coding math problems.
+All files included in the repository 'Optimization' are projects assigned by my professor, regarding different coding math problems.
+They are implemented with the programming language c++.